I have to tell a story first.

-I learnt how to use a particular app to check traffic in Lagos sometime last year and as tech savvy as I claim to be, I was completely wowed.
-I didn’t things like that work in Nigeria …
+I learnt how to use Google Maps to check traffic in Lagos sometime last year and as tech savvy as I claim to be, I was completely wowed.
+I didn’t know things like that worked in Nigeria …

 as fate would have it, the day i found out, it literally saved my life.

 My mum travelled out of Lagos this beautiful day and baddest me decided to take her car to work since i had to service mine btw.
 I live on the mainland and work on the island like

 most a lot of lagosians.

 Lagos Island and Lagos Mainland is a stratification depending on what side of the lagoon you are referring to

 On that fateful day, i left work by 9pm with the hopes that traffic would have cleared out.
 Alas, there was still traffic.
 But i was already at Apogbon (very shady and dark area where one bridge connects another and 3 lanes become 1) so no turning back for me.

 So here i was , chilling in Lagos traffic, in an SUV that’s not mine… Feeling very alright…